KML: Using Machine Learning to Improve Storage Systems: 's Architecture

+How a \kml application optimizes a target component depends on the problem and its solution.
+Here, the readahead module updates readahead sizes on a per-file basis (Figure~\ref{fig:arch-online}~\CircledFour) or a per-device basis (Figure~\ref{fig:arch-online}~\CircledFive).
+When the readahead module is inferencing, execution flow forms a \emph{closed-circuit}.
+After the readahead module changes readahead sizes, OS memory state changes; thereafter, new inputs go to the readahead neural network model, leading to updated predictions.
+Therefore, ML is particularly suitable to solve problems that require an ongoing cycle of observing and tuning.

 In the ML ecosystem, data collection is a crucial part.
 One reason we offer kernel training is to train on data collected with a high sampling rate.
-Tracing OS's and storage systems with high accuracy and sampling rates is challenging~\cite{systor20reanimator}.
-Nevertheless, research shows that tracing tools like LTTng~\cite{lttng-web} can bring overhead down to as little as 5\%.
+Tracing OSs and storage systems with high accuracy and sampling rates is challenging~\cite{systor20reanimator}.
+Nevertheless, tracing tools like LTTng~\cite{lttng-web} can bring overhead down to as little as 5\%.
 Additionally, traces may still be inaccurate due to data loss.
-LTTng collects trace data in user/kernel circular buffers.
-This means that under heavy sampling loads, trace events could be overwritten and lost before they are processed by user space threads.
-While this problem may still occur in our modes of operation, operating in kernel space gives us more control over thread scheduling to reduce loss of sampled events.
-Considering the high data sampling rate needed in our use cases, placing data processing and normalization in user space results in more data loss than in the kernel.
-Still, we believe a user-kernel co-operated design may be beneficial in some cases.
-That is why we are exploring implementing a user/kernel co-operated design for use cases that do not require a high data sampling rate.
-Thanks to \kml's modular architecture, supporting a user/kernel co-operated design can be achieved without fundamental design changes.
+LTTng collects trace data in shared user/kernel lockless circular buffers; under heavy sampling loads, some trace events can be dropped if LTTng's user-level processing threads do not consume the samples fast enough.
+However, operating in kernel space gives \kml more control over thread scheduling to reduce loss of sampled events.
+Since our use cases may require high sampling rates for I/O events, placing data processing and normalization in user space would lose too much valuable data than in the kernel.
+Still, we believe a user-kernel co-operated design may be beneficial in some cases (part of our future work).

-In the long term, we believe that reinforcement learning can be used to achieve truly \emph{self-adaptive and learned} storage systems~\cite{kaelbling1996reinforcement}.
-Hence, kernel training is critical to reaching this goal.
-One of \kml's current limitations in the inability to adapt to file-access patterns not present in the training data set; reinforcement learning would make this possible.